jokergoo/EnrichedHeatmap/vignettes/visualize_categorical_signals.md

 ## Bivalent TSS

-It is believed that in embryonic stem cell, there are a huge number of genes showing bivalency states on promoters.
+It is believed that in embryonic stem cell (ESC), there are a huge number of genes showing bivalent state on promoters.
 They are called bivalent states because both H3K4me3 which is a histone mark for active transcription and H3K27me3 which is for repressive transcription exist.
 The loss/gain of active histone mark or repressive histone mark which transite into mature cells is essential for tissue development and differentiation.